bw-empowered-conversations/Back-End/README.md

 :information_source: **_Recommend checking for user details after login and prompting to fill out the details before continuing if none exist_**

-To Login a new user, send a json object in the body:
+To Login a new user, send an object in the body:
 ```js
 .post( 'https://bw-empowered-conversations.herokuapp.com/api/auth/login', { username: "user", password: "pass" } )
 ```